ThomasArtemius/Multi-Agent-CBR-Paper-Implementation/README.md

 # Multi-Agent-CBR-Paper-Implementation
-Implementation attempt from "A Multi-agent Case-based Reasoning Intrusion Detection System Prototype" by Jakob Michael Schoenborn and Klaus-Dieter Althof.
-The dataset use is UNSW-NB15 Dataset, a dataset about cybersecurity to detect and categorize the melicious network.
+Implementation attempt from "A Multi-agent Case-based Reasoning Intrusion Detection System Prototype" by Jakob Michael Schoenborn and Klaus-Dieter Althof[[1]](#ref1).
+The dataset use is UNSW-NB15 Dataset[[2]](#ref2), a dataset about cybersecurity to detect and categorize the melicious network.
 ## Result
 Despite the attempt, the result is very different from the paper.
 I guess it's because of the weighting formula or maybe there some steps that I miss.
 My result are showing very bad result.
 ### Voting result